 Imports Modification

 This section describes the different operations supported by LIEF to modify the PE import table.
-Please note that any operation not mentioned in this page can be considered as not supported or might lead to a corrupted binary.
+Please note that any operation not mentioned on this page should be considered unsupported or might lead to a corrupted binary.

 Operation